YonKu0/BadUSB/MacOS/Voice Logger/README.md

 - `sox` (Install via Homebrew: `brew install sox`)

 ## Usage
-1. Execute the script on the target MacOS device.
+1. Execute the ducky script on the target MacOS device.
 2. The script automatically starts recording audio in the background.
+(It may ask for screen-sharing permission)
 3. To access the recordings, navigate to `~/.phantom_audio`.

 ## Stopping the Recording